bradh11/lex-training/lab3-moviebot/README.md

     else:
         response_body = f"I'm sorry, I didnt quite understand your request."
 ```
-   1. modify the lines which mention ```movie_intent == "":``` - change what is in the "" to match the intent name you used in LEX
+   2. modify the lines which mention ```movie_intent == "":``` - change what is in the "" to match the intent name you used in LEX
-7. Paste the Python code into the Lambda Function
+   3. save the Lambda function after any changes to the python code
-8. add `api_key` environment variable with your openmovie DB API key
+8. Paste the Python code into the Lambda Function
 9. In Lex intent, set fulfillment to Lambda function
 10. Save, Build, and Test